dguest/atlas-dl/_episodes/02-credentials.md

 ## Authentication: Several Options

-There are a few ways to authenticate yourself, each with benefits and drawbacks.
+There are a few ways to authenticate yourself, depending on the precise [communication protocol](https://www.howtogeek.com/181767/htg-explains-what-is-https-and-why-should-i-care/) that you want to use.
+Each of these has benefits and drawbacks.

 ### Passwords (`https:`)